sarah-thomens/reactnd-project-myreads-starter/README.md

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

+## Guidance Used
+The tutorial for the FEND Project 6: My Reads Walkthrough was used to help get the search function working properly after spending several days not getting it to work on my own.
+Though I did watch Ryan Waite's video, my code is not exactly like his because our projects were so different.
+However, I would not have been able to figure out the search function without his guidance.
+Thanks!
+You can watch the video [here](https://www.youtube.com/watch?v=acJHkd6K5kI&feature=youtu.be).

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+A backend server was provided to develop against.
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)